critterandguitari/Organelle_Manual/manual.md

 -	Over an existing WiFi network.

 > **NOTE:** You will need a USB WiFi dongle to connect.
 Please make sure your WiFi dongle uses the Ralink 5370 chipset.
+This chipset operates on the 2.4GHz band (5GHz is _not_ supported).

+> **NOTE:** When joining an existing network, make sure it supports WPA2 encryption.

 There is also a [video version](https://youtu.be/o2oqqbMc40g) of this chapter demonstrating various WiFi functions.